tangrammer/consilience-test/README.md

 no rush, no presure and don't be panic!

-You can view the scpecification instructions here https://github.com/juanantonioruz/consilience-test/blob/master/specification.txt
+You can view the specification instructions here https://github.com/juanantonioruz/consilience-test/blob/master/specification.txt

 Feature explanations in